alexch/codelikethis/public/projects/yelpington_git.md

 For this initial phase of the project we will *not* use a database, or a webapp, or even a programming language.
 Our entire directory will be inside a single GitHub repository, with each restaurant represented by a single file in Markdown format.

+# Tech

+* Git
+* Github

 ## Usage

-For the next 12 weeks we will all be eating lunch every day.
-This app can realistically help all of us find a place to eat downtown.
+For the next 12 weeks, we will all eat lunch every day.
+This app can realistically help each of us find a place to eat downtown.
 This is *not* a toy problem. :-)

 ## Goals